kalgory/Web_Kalgory/.github/pull_request_template.md

-## Feature
+## Description

-feature name: What does feature do?
+What does feature do?

 ## Changes